elvisimprsntr/siriproxy-ipcam/README.md

 Let me know if you want to collaborate.

 - Determine if there is a way to pass a hash key/value array in.
-- Add authenticated IP camera access.
-May have to write image to server, then provide Siri a URL to the image.
 - Add ability to launch a live IP camera feed or at least provide a button to do so.

 Licensing